devhub-tud/devhub/CONTRIBUTING.md

 ### Less CSS changes
 We use Less in order to generate CSS.
-The Less is transfored to CSS using the [`lesscss-maven-plugin`](https://github.com/marceloverdijk/lesscss-maven-plugin).
+The Less is transformed to CSS using the [`lesscss-maven-plugin`](https://github.com/marceloverdijk/lesscss-maven-plugin).
 You can recompile the less file using `mvn lesscss:compile`.
 There is no need to restart the Devhub server afterwards.